thesamprice/osal/src/os/qt/README.md

 make test
 ```
 ## Rational
-THis is an experimental operating attempt at using QT as a layer between osal, and the final operating system.
+This is an experimental operating attempt at using QT as a layer between osal, and the final operating system.

 As of 2022 QT provides the following support for the following operating systems.
 * Linux / X11